richardoyelabi/aws-eb-s3-ssl-automate/README.md

 ### 4. Request SSL Certificate (if needed)

-If you don't have an ACM certificate yet:
+If you don't have an ACM certificate yet, you can request one:

 ```bash
 aws acm request-certificate \